Variational closures for composite homogenised fluid flows: Mean flow closures via variational principles

+The requirement that $\Xi_t^* \mathbf{g} = \mathbf{g}$ is precisely that $\Xi_t$ acts as an isometry at all times, such flows are generated by Killing fields. \end{proof} In general, the vector field $\bar{u}_t$ appearing in the random-coefficient Euler--Poincar\'e equations \eqref{eq:EPA mean 2} and the stochastic Euler--Poincar\'e equations \eqref{eq:EPA full} are coupled via the stochastic momentum $\bar{m}_{t} = \Xi^*_t \frac{\delta \ell}{\delta u_t}$.
 When $\Xi_t$ is an isometry, the variational principle \eqref{eq:EPA mean lag def} contains no randomness and produces a deterministic PDE.
-This phenomenon is illustrated in Section \ref{sec:examples} for the incompressible Euler's equation and rigid body rotations.
+This phenomenon is illustrated in Section \ref{sec:Euler} for the incompressible Euler equations and Section \ref{rigidbodyexample} for rigid body rotation dynamics.